Original Art: Was $500 Now $350

 1. PJPIII (The Artist)

 After this severe brain trauma he started painting.
-He found solace in the brush.
+He found solace in the paint brush.
 We asked PJPIII to elaborate on why he started painting and he said, “I needed to do something to escape the pain and painting was my savior.
-I was able to leave my pain for a little while and I noticed that my art was getting better and better.
-It’s crazy what you can accomplish when you have a sole focus!”
+I was able to leave my pain for a little while and I noticed that my art was getting better and better."

 Cy Gavin is a multidisciplinary artist who creates unusual materials in his paintings such as Diamonds, staples, sand and really anything that inspires him.
 His art is created across sculptures, performance art and video.